-Well, you probably can’t relate to animals, but we are acting exactly like animals.
-Like the Barracuda and the elephants.
+Well, you probably can’t relate to animals, but our limiting beliefs are just like the barracuda and the elephants.

 Now, let me share with you the story of Les Brown, the motivational speaker.

-When he was young, Les was an active boy, but he has short-attention span.
+When he was young, Les was an active boy, but he has a short attention span.
 Thus, he cannot focus much when it comes to doing his homework and study.

-And guess what, like the Barracuda and elephants, young Les Brown buys into the idea that he cannot do well in school.
+And guess what, like the Barracuda and elephants, young Les Brown bought into the mental conditioning that he cannot do well in school.

-Luckily, one day he met a teacher, and also his mentor, Mr. Washington that one day changed his life.
-He told Mr. Washington that he was education mentally retarded and he can’t do what Mr. Washington has asked of him.
+Luckily, one day he met a teacher, which also became his mentor, Mr. Washington who one day changed his life.

 These words changed Les Brown’s life forever.
 He started to dream big and wanted to build a successful life.

 After Les got out of school, when he was looking for jobs, people around him told him to work in the post office or the sanitary department.
 Why?
-Because he did poorly in school and most people, think that he can’t amount to much.
+Because he did poorly in school and most people think that he couldn’t amount to much.

-So these people suggested Les Brown take a job that has something to do with his hands.
+So, these people suggested Les Brown take a job that has something to do with his hands, rather than using his head.
 Some even asked him to join the army.

-Fortunately, with a lot of dedication, commitment, perseverance and hard work to his dream, he ended work as a DJ.
-And eventually, Les Brown used his talent and passion in speaking to transform himself into a motivational speaker.
+Fortunately, with a lot of dedication, commitment, perseverance, and hard work, he followed his dreams.
+He ended up working as a DJ.
+And eventually, Les Brown used his talent and passion for speaking to transform himself into a motivational speaker.

 Les Brown is considered one of the most prolific motivational speakers today and has inspired thousands of people around the world.

-Imagine what would happen if young Les Brown believes in what others told him about working in the post office or sanitary department.
+Imagine what would happen if young Les Brown believes what others told him about working in the post office or the sanitary department.